Baik Tae-ung: Prisoner of conscience

 Baik received a sentence of life imprisonment on 27 October 1992.
 Amnesty International quoted another report as stating that the judge wished for Baik to be "segregated from society indefinitely" for his refusal to accept the market economy mandated in the Constitution; however, his renunciation of violence had spared him the requested sentence of death.
 The High Court reduced Baik's sentence to 15 years' imprisonment on February 20, 1993.

 After a campaign by Amnesty International and other civil society organizations for Baik's freedom, he was released in August 1998 from Wonju Correctional Institution in Wonju after six years and three months of imprisonment.

 Publications

-Baik is the author of the book, Emerging Regional Human Rights Systems In Asia.
-The translated and updated version of this book was published in Korea by Changbi Publishers Inc. entitled Seeking the Human Rights Community in Asia in 2017.
-This book received 2017 Book of Peace Award by the IPUS, Seoul National University, and was selected as 2018 Excellent Academic Book by the National Academy of Sciences, Republic of Korea.
-He is also the author of The Dream of Korean Socialist Movement and published several academic articles.
+Baik is the author of the book Emerging Regional Human Rights Systems in Asia.
+The translated and updated version of was published in Korea by Changbi Publishers Inc., entitled Seeking the Human Rights Community in Asia, in 2017.
+It received the 2017 Book of Peace Award by the IPUS, Seoul National University, and was selected as 2018 Excellent Academic Book by the National Academy of Sciences, Republic of Korea.
+He is also the author of The Dream of Korean Socialist Movement and has published several academic articles.